-Partner’s insurance billing tools help submit claims, review rejections, and work down your insurance accounts receivable.
-Partner helps you maximize the use of your time as you pursue proper insurance reimbursement.
+PCC’s insurance billing tools help you prepare claims, send them electronically, review rejections and denials, fix problems and resubmit, and work down your insurance accounts receivable.
+PCC’s Practice Management suite helps you maximize the use of your time as you pursue proper insurance reimbursement.

-You can break the task of collecting insurance balances into five simple steps:
+You can break the task of collecting insurance balances into these steps:

 Generate and Submit Claims